angika/MindArc_Frontend_Angika/readme.md

 Instructions
-A New Repository named MindArc_Frontend_Angika
+A New Repository named MindArc

 -----
 Work1